La Malinche: The conquest of Mexico

 The combined forces reached Tenochtitlan in early November 1519, where they were met by Moctezuma on a causeway leading to the city.
 Malinche was in the middle of this event, translating the conversation between Cortés and Moctezuma.
 Gomara writes that Moctezuma was "speaking through Malinche and Aguilar", although other records indicate that Malinche was already translating directly, as she had quickly learned some Spanish herself.
 Moctezuma's flowery speech, delivered through Malinche at the meeting, has been claimed by the Spaniards to represent a submission, but this interpretation is not followed by modern historians.
 The deferential nature of the speech can be explained by Moctezuma's usage of tecpillahtolli, a Nahuatl register known for its indirection and complex set of reverential affixes.
 Despite Malinche's apparent ability to understand tecpillahtolli, it is possible that some nuances were lost in translation.
 The Spaniards, deliberately or not, may have misinterpreted Moctezuma's words.

 Tenochtitlán fell in late 1521 and Marina's son by Cortes, Martín Cortés was born in 1522.
 During this time Malinche or Marina stayed in a house Cortés built for her in the town of Coyoacán, eight miles south of Tenochtitlán.
 The Aztec capital city was being redeveloped to serve as Spanish-controlled Mexico City.
-Cortés took Marina to help quell a rebellion in Honduras in 1524–1526, when she again served as interpreter (she may have known Maya dialects beyond Chontal and Yucatán).
+Cortés took Marina to help quell a rebellion in Honduras in 1524–1526 when she again served as interpreter (she may have known Mayan languages beyond Chontal and Yucatec).
 While in the mountain town of Orizaba in central Mexico, she married Juan Jaramillo, a Spanish hidalgo.
 Some contemporary scholars have estimated that she died less than a decade after the conquest of Mexico-Tenochtitlan, at some point before February 1529.
 She was survived by her son Don Martín, who would be raised primarily by his father's family, and a daughter Doña María, who would be raised by Jaramillo and his second wife Doña Beatriz de Andrada.